 Be Prepared is another excellent option for the student who has a pretty good fundamental understanding of the AP Calculus material and is looking for content summary and some practice exams.
 (The guide contains a total of 5 practice tests: 3 for AB and 2 for BC.)

-5 Steps to a 5 AP English Literature, 2018 Edition by Estelle Rankin and Barbara Murphy
+5 Steps to a 5 AP English Literature, 2019 Edition Elite Student Edition by Estelle Rankin

-The 5 Steps for English Lit carries the same proven formula of the other books in the series: three high-quality practice exams, condensed review material, daily “homework questions” and your choice of three different study plans depending on your timeframe.
+The 5 Steps for English Literature carries the same proven formula of the other books in the series: six high-quality practice exams, condensed review material, daily “homework questions” and your choice of three different study plans depending on your time frame.